shivani14012004/Banknote-Authentication-ML/README.md

 Income
 ```

-and click **Predict Cluster** to determine which cluster the new employee belongs to.
+and click **Predict Cluster** to determine the cluster of a new employee.

 ---